Insight | Japanese Netsuke

 February 22nd 2023

-Welcome to another Insight, this time we are focusing on the little Japanese Netsuke.
+Welcome to another Insight.
+This time, we are focusing on the little Japanese Netsuke.
 We are delving into the history of the charming Netsuke and what made this little carved object so known around the world.
-As always, sit back relax and enjoy the read with a good cuppa and learn all about Netsuke.
+As always, sit back, relax, enjoy the read with a good cuppa, and learn all about Netsuke.

 First, lets start with the basics, I’m sure some of you are familiar with Netsukes but for those who aren’t, what exactly is a Netsuke?
-(Pronounced nets-keh) A netsuke 根付, is a miniature carving/sculpture made in Japan as far back as the 17th century.
-Initially a netsuke was a basic carved button fastener on the cords of an inro box (a traditional Japanese case for holding small objects, suspended from the obi/sash worn around the waist when wearing a kimono).
-From a simply carved button fastener netsuke later developed into ornately sculpted objects of craftsmanship which have become highly desirable and collectable due to the various shapes, forms, and quality they come in along with the hundreds of different sculptors.
+(Pronounced nets-keh) A netsuke 根付 is a miniature carving/sculpture made in Japan as far back as the 17th century.
+Initially, a netsuke was a basic carved button fastener on the cords of an inro box (a traditional Japanese case for holding small objects, suspended from the obi/sash worn around the waist when wearing a kimono).
+From a carved button fastener, netsuke later developed into ornately sculpted objects of craftsmanship, which have become highly desirable and collectable due to the various shapes, forms, and quality they come in along with the hundreds of different sculptors.

 Netsuke History

-The Kimono successor to the Kosode originally did not have pockets however the sleeves of the kimono could be used to store smaller, less breakable items.
-In the early years the men who wore kimono needed a larger and stronger container in which to store items such as pipes, tobacco, and money.
-As they were key objects carried upon a person during this time it resulted in the development of containers known as sagemono, which were hung by cords from obi.
+The Kimono successor to the Kosode originally did not have pockets; however, the kimono sleeves could be used to store smaller, less breakable items.
+In the early years, the men who wore kimonos needed a larger and stronger container in which to store items such as pipes, tobacco, and money.
+As these were key objects carried upon a person during this time, it resulted in the development of containers known as sagemono, which were hung by cords from obi.

-Sagemono is term describing containers and pouches that could be suspended from an Obi accompanied by a fastener (ojime) and toggle (netsuke).
-These were often Inro’s which came in varying materials and held multiple compartments which were pulled apart on a robe to expose the contents amongst other pouches and small woven baskets.
-The container was matched with a fastener which secured the cord at the top of the sash, these were a carved button-like toggle called a netsuke.
+Sagemono describes containers and pouches that could be suspended from an Obi accompanied by a fastener (ojime) and toggle (netsuke).
+These were often Inro’s, which came in varying materials and held multiple compartments, which were pulled apart on a robe to expose the contents amongst other pouches and small woven baskets.
+The container was matched with a fastener that secured the cord at the top of the sash.
+These were carved button-like toggles called netsukes.
 Netsuke production was most popular during the Edo period with many different forms from Buddhistic figures to animals (1603–1867).

 Japanese carved boxwood Netsuke late Edo period available in our Asian Art Collection here